project-n-oss/sidekick/README.md

 ### 3rd Party Integrations

-You can find more information to integrated sidekick with 3 party tools/frameworks/services [here](./integrations/)
+You can find more information to integrated sidekick with 3 party tools/frameworks/services [here](./integrations)

 ### Pre Built binaries

-Sidekick binaries are hosted and released from Github.
+Sidekick binaries are hosted and released from GitHub.
 Please check our [releases page](./releases).
 To download any release of our linux amd64 binary run:

 ```bash